 16. Repeat the steps 13-15 for F5.

 17. Select the Sum of Revenues heading and go to the Options menu.
 Click in the Active Field box and write Revenues followed by a space.

-The final report will be like:
+The final year-over-year report will be like this: